pangyuteng/public-scratch/docker/dcm/README.md

-## general purpose container for dicom and image manipulation
+## general purpose container for dicom and image manipulation, and report generation